Saturday 24 July 2010

 (PhysOrg.com) -- Manufacturers can take advantage of multiple strategies to build fuel-saving cars and trucks, says two congressionally mandated reports by the National Academies, but they won't come without a price

-Presidential Professor John Johnson of Michigan Technological University served on the two committees that evaluated various technologies to reduce and improve consumption.
+Presidential Professor John Johnson of Michigan Technological University served on the two committees that evaluated various technologies to reduce and improve fuel consumption.
 One focused on medium- and heavy-duty vehicles, such as tractor-trailers, transit buses and work trucks.
 The other addressed fuel consumption in passenger cars, sport-utility vehicles, minivans and other light-duty vehicles.

 The medium- and heavy-duty vehicle report also recommends approaches that manufacturers and federal agencies can consider as they develop fuel consumption regulations.
-Congress began regulating the fuel economy of cars and light-duty trucks back in 1975, but there are no such standards for buses and big trucks, which account for about 26 percent of the used in the US.
+Congress began regulating the fuel economy of cars and light-duty trucks back in 1975, but there are no such standards for buses and big trucks, which account for about 26 percent of the transportation fuelused in the US.

 The report recommends that any regulation of medium- and heavy-duty vehicles should reflect the efficiency with which a vehicle moves goods or passengers, such as gallons per ton-100 mile, a unit that reflects the amount of fuel a vehicle would use to carry a ton of goods 100 miles.

 "This is going to bring down the costs for transporting goods, serving businesses and consumers alike," Obama said of the impending standards for heavy- and medium-duty vehicles.
-"It will reduce pollution, given that freight vehicles produce roughly one-fifth of the related to transportation."
+"It will reduce pollution, given that freight vehicles produce roughly one-fifth of the greenhouse gas emissions related to transportation."
 In addition, it will reinforce US leadership in the clean energy sector, he said.

 According to the report, using advanced diesel engines in tractor-trailers could lower their fuel consumption by up to 20 percent by 2020, and improved aerodynamics could yield an 11-percent reduction.
 Hybrid power trains could lower the fuel consumption of vehicles that stop frequently, such as garbage trucks and transit buses, by as much 35 percent.